-WestEdge has worked extensively with civil and environmental engineers, land planners, the City, government regulators at ACOE and SC-DHEC, the Westside Neighborhood, community representatives, land conservationists like the Open Space Institute, and environmental advocates like SC-Coastal Conservation League and Charleston Waterkeeper.
-Together we are designing solutions that can protect and enhance the Ashley River watershed and reduce flooding impacts.
+Throughout 2020, WestEdge has continued working extensively with civil and environmental engineers, land planners, the City, government regulators at ACOE and SC-DHEC, the Westside Neighborhood, community representatives, land conservationists like the Open Space Institute, and environmental advocates like SC-Coastal Conservation League and Charleston Waterkeeper to design and execute on solutions which will protect and enhance the Ashley River watershed and reduce flooding impacts.

-As outlined in the attached permits, work would include:
+As outlined in the attached permit documents, work would include:

 - Converting the tidal area along Hagood into a landscaped 1-acre freshwater basin to better manage stormwater;

-- Over 20 acres of tidal marsh wetlands will be restored and enhanced upstream along the Ashley River to mitigate for the elimination of the trash-filled ditch;
+- Over 20 acres of tidal marsh wetlands will be restored and enhanced upstream along the Ashley River to mitigate for the elimination of the trash-filled ditch, a restoration that exceeds the required credits to offset;

 - New subsurface infrastructure will connect parts of Gadsden Green and Ashton Street to the Spring Fishburne deep tunnel; and